Cray-HPE/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

    ```

    ***NOTE***: Subsequent password changes need only update the password hash in
-   HashiCorp Vault and create the CFS session as long as the branch of the CSM
+   HashiCorp Vault and create the CFS session as long as the commit in the CSM
    configuration management repository has not changed.
+If the commit has changed,
+   repeat this procedure from the beginning.